Wiveliscombe: Churches

 The previous parish church was valued in 1292 at 12 marks.
 The present church, dedicated to St Andrew, is a grade II* listed building.
 It was built in 1827-9; the architect was Richard Carver who had it built from red sandstone with Hamstone dressings.
 Its octagonal font originated in the 14th century, and in the churchyard is a 14th-century sandstone cross.

 The oldest place of worship in Wiveliscombe is the Congregational Chapel in Silver Street, built in 1708 as the Independent Chapel.
 It joined the Congregational Union of England and Wales in 1838, and is now used by the Wiveliscombe Evangelical Congregational Church.
 This chapel was built because the Independent Meeting House (built in 1689 after the Act of Toleration) had become too small.
 This earlier Meeting House was demolished sometime after the First World War, when North Street Motors was built on the site.
 This has now closed, and the premises are currently being used as a garden shop.

 Media

 Television signals are received from either the Stockland Hill or Mendip TV transmitters.
 Local radio stations are BBC Radio Somerset on 95.5 FM, Heart West on 96.5 FM, Greatest Hits Radio South West (formerly The Breeze (Bridgwater & West Somerset) on 107.4 FM, and 10Radio, a community based station which broadcast on 105.3 FM and also online.
 Local newspapers are Somerset County Gazette and West Somerset Free Press.

 Education

-Wiveliscombe Primary School serves most of the surrounding villages.
+Wiveliscombe Primary School serves most of the surrounding villages from ages 4 to 11.
 Kingsmead School, for pupils aged 11 to 16, houses a Theatre and Sports Hall and a youth club complementing the town's Recreation Ground where the Tennis, Rugby, Cricket and Football Clubs have their bases.